Five times a year, the Copenhagen auction house becomes an

 setting the world market price for mink.
 At each of the five

-auctions, up to five million mink skins along with other fur types
+auctions, up to 7.2 million mink skins along with other fur types

 The Kopenhagen Fur auctions can be followed online with